byui-cse/cse450-course/source/module-01/exploration-03.md

 The museum curator is particularly interested in why some people might have been more likely to survive than others.

+!!!note "Seaborn Version"
+	If you're trying to use a visualization in this assignment that you read about in the Seaborn documentation, but which gives you an error about being unavailable, it might be because that function was added in a more recent version that Google Colab uses.

+	You can see what version of seaborn you have installed in your runtime with this commands:

+		import seaborn as sns
+		sns.__version__

+	The [What's New in Each Version Page](https://seaborn.pydata.org/whatsnew.html) tells you what has been added with each version, so you can see if what you're trying to use is too recent.

+	If you want to upgrade the version of seaborn used by your runtime, which will give you access to the latest features, you can issue a command using the `!` prefix:

+		!pip install seaborn --upgrade

+	Once this command finishes, the runtime will likely tell you that you need to restart the runtime for that change to take affect.
+This will also require you to re-run all of your code cells, which can result in reimporting an older version of seaborn again.

+	To get around this issue, put the upgrade command in your very first cell, restart the runtime, then run all your cells.

+	If you don't need or want to use the latest version of seaborn, you can ignore this information.

 ### Notes about the data

 Column Information: